hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

         } );
 ```

-* What we did till now actually renders a side drawer for us but the user does not that there is a side drawer there because ` React Native ` does not show a button for that by default.
-You have to add the button by your own.
+* What we did till now actually renders a side drawer for us but the user does not know that there is a side drawer there because ` React Native ` does not show a button for that by default.
+You have to add the button on your own.
 To do that We assign ` navigatorButtons ` attribute in the object we assign for ech tab in the tabs array in ` createMainTabs `.
 In this object we assign an array to ` leftButtons ` or ` rightButtons ` containing objects for buttons.
 Note that to dislay the button on both tabs we have to duplicate some code in both tabs.
 ```js
 Promise.all( [
         Icon.getImageSource("md-search", 30),